Spirent/cloudsure/documentation/testcase-overview.md

 ## Environment
 These attributes are used to define where the testcase will be run, and what information will be collected as part of the testcase:
-- Name
+- Environment Name
 - Auth Type
 - etc

 ## Scenarios/Actions
 Each testcase conists of one or more scenarios, and each scenarios contains one or more action.
-Scenarios (and their embeededactions)are listed sequentionally
+Scenarios (and their embeeded actions) are listed sequentionally.
+Aside from the first scenarios (and action), all the others will having timing aspects relative to the sequence.

+Each scenario has the following attributes:
+- Scenario Name
+- Timing (all except first scenario)
+- List of actions

+Each action has the following attributes:
+- Action Name
+- Timing (all except first scenario)
+- Settings

 ## Analytics